IN-CORE/incore-docs/manual/source/getting_started.md

 ### Introduction to IN-CORE platform

-On the IN-CORE platform, users can run analysis that model the impact of natural hazards and community resilience and recovery.
-The platform includes among others IN-CORE Lab, pyIncore, Web tools and services.
+On the IN-CORE platform, users can run analyses that model the impact of natural hazards and community resilience and recovery.
+The platform consists of IN-CORE Lab, pyIncore, Web tools, and Web services.
 Resources such as Inventory datasets, Fragilities, Hazard files etc. provided by the research community are stored on NCSA's IN-CORE servers, and they can be seamlessly integrated to allow users to optimize community disaster resilience planning and post-disaster recovery strategies.

-IN-CORE platform utilizes the Jupyter Notebook as a workspace to allow users to develop scripts in Python and
+IN-CORE platform utilizes the Jupyter Notebook as a workspace to allow users to develop scripts in Python and allowing them to call hazard and community resilience analyses modules embedded in **pyIncore** library.
-allowing them to call hazard and community resilience analyses modules embedded in **pyIncore** library.
-Available is **IN-CORE Lab**, an interactive environment with tabbed work area for working with code and data which is based on [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/#), and with pyIncore pre-installed on the IN-CORE Lab.
+**IN-CORE Lab**, which is based on [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/#) and comes pre-installed with pyIncore, is an interactive environment for working with Jupyter Notebooks and can be used to run IN-CORE examples and create your own notebooks.

-In this Tutorial we will create a script for Building damage of specific testbed by calling pyIncore's core analysis module **BuildingDamage**.
-We will be running the Notebook interactively, first in NCSA's [IN-CORE Lab](incore_lab) and then on user's local computer.
+In this Tutorial, we will create a Building damage script for a specific testbed by calling pyIncore’s core analysis module **BuildingDamage**.
+We will be running the Notebook interactively, first in NCSA's [IN-CORE Lab](incore_lab) and then on your local computer.

 A user must have an IN-CORE account recognized by the IN-CORE service.
 This account gives you access to all of the public data on the system and allows you to create data that is only accessible by you.
-See [IN-CORE Account](account) section for setting one.
+See [IN-CORE Account](account) section for creating one.

 ### Using pyIncore in IN-CORE Lab